glor/mostSimpleLatexBeamer/README.md

 # mostSimpleLatexBeamer
-My most simple latex beamer theme
+This is my most simple latex beamer theme.
+It uses tikz and is mostly commented so you can change everything easyly.
+For an example see example.pdf